 Full-time class load is six credit hours for an eight or nine-week accelerated term, or 12 credit hours or more in a semester program.
-A student may enroll in no more than six (6) hours per term in an accelerated program without prior approval from the Director of his/her respective program or 18 credit hours per semester in the traditional program without prior approval from the Vice President for Academic Affairs.
+A student may enroll in no more than six (6) hours per term in an accelerated program without prior approval from the Director of his/her respective program or 18 credit hours per semester in the traditional program without prior approval from the Dean of Undergraduate Studies.